 Mr. Wheatley, one of the fortunate survivors, shared his story of hearing the indescribable cries of the passengers.

-The story took on a more personal note when I discovered an invoice for the Fancy Me in our great grandfather’s papers.
+This story about the Fancy Me took on a more personal note when I discovered an invoice for the vessel in my great grandfather’s papers.

-He owned the Creque Marine Railway on Hassel Island where the vessel was launched in 1920.
+Herman O. Creque owned the Creque Marine Railway where the vessel was launched.

 Follow Our Blog!